+The complex scalar field model permits compact $Q$-ball solutions when the field potential features a sharp minimum.
+This was specifically demonstrated in Ref.~\cite{Arodz:2008jk} using a V-shaped potential given by $V\sim |\phi|$.
+Historically, the concept of compactons (solitary waves with compact support) was first established in models exhibiting nonlinear dispersion \cite{Rosenau:1993zz, PhysRevLett.73.1737}, predating their discovery in models with nonanalytical potentials such as the V-shaped potential.
+Although the V-shaped potential may seem like an artificial construction at first glance, its physical relevance was later established by Adam \textit{et al.} \cite{Adam:2017pdh, Adam:2017srx} in the context of the Skyrme model and its BPS submodels, where it was shown to support compact oscillons.
+The analysis of solutions within the Skyrme model and its low-dimensional variations remains highly significant as a theoretical approach for modeling nuclear matter \cite{Adam:2010fg, Adam:2010ds, Gisiger:1996vb}.

+The model utilizing this V-shaped potential has also been explored in the context of its coupling to the electromagnetic field \cite{Arodz:2008nm}.
+Furthermore, this model supports $Q$-shell solutions, which are distinctive spherical scalar field configurations featuring an empty interior cavity; this hollow structure arises as a consequence of the repulsive interaction between the field's electric charges.

-Models that do not contain an electromagnetic field but do require the presence of numerous scalar field components support the existence of Q-shell solutions.
+Models that do not contain an electromagnetic field but require the presence of numerous scalar field components support the existence of $Q$-shell solutions.
 This type of solution has been demonstrated in \cite{Klimas:2017eft} for a $CP^N$ model with sharp potential.
-The compact gravitational charged Q-balls and Q-shells were reported in \cite{Sawado:2020ncc}.
-We found recently, \cite{Klimas:2021eue}, that more than one $CP^N$ model can be considered.
-Compact excitations in each $CP^N$ component of the coupled two $CP^N$ models might differ significantly in their radial size.
+The compact gravitational charged $Q$-balls and $Q$-shells were reported in \cite{Sawado:2020ncc}.
+We recently found \cite{Klimas:2021eue} that more than one $CP^N$ model can be considered.
+Compact excitations in each $CP^N$ component of the two coupled $CP^N$ models might differ significantly in their radial size.
 When the excitation of one $CP^N$ component overlaps with the vacuum solution of the second $CP^N$ component, the models decouple locally.
-Such solutions are especially intriguing for Q-shells since they allow for the existence of a Q-ball/shell inside the external Q-shell's empty zone.
-In the absence of other fields, non-overlapping compactons do not interact at all.
-However, when electricaly charged matter fields are considered, the interaction is manifested by electromagnetic fields that extend beyond the compact spherical objects.
-The present work is focussed on this issue.
+Such solutions are especially intriguing for $Q$-shells since they allow for the existence of a $Q$-ball and $Q$-shell inside the external $Q$-shell's empty zone.
+In the absence of other fields, nonoverlapping compactons do not interact at all.
+However, when electrically charged matter fields are considered, the interaction is manifested by electromagnetic fields that extend beyond the compact spherical objects.
+The present work focuses on this issue.
 This would be the first stage before incorporating gravity further.
-We will look at how the presence of an electrical charge affects the radial size of multi Q-ball/shell configurations.
+We will look at how the presence of an electrical charge affects the radial size of multi $Q$-ball and $Q$-shell configurations.